dexter-psychometrics/dexterMML/README.md

 -   being considerably faster
 -   support for the dexter data(base) structure

-It will be very easy to use if you are alrady familiar with dexter.
+It will be very easy to use if you are already familiar with dexter.
 If the user desires more flexibility in model choice and estimation options, they are better of using R packages [TAM](https://CRAN.R-project.org/package=TAM) or